LGBTQ rights in Ukraine: History

 After the February Revolution and the Ukrainian People's Republic (UPR) gaining autonomy in 1917 and declaring independence in 1918, all laws of the Russian Empire were repealed, including the article punishing homosexuality.
 During the time of the UPR, homosexual relations were legal, but the situation of this population group was not publicly discussed by the politicians of that time due to the War of Independence.

 After the formation of the USSR, the authorities initially treated LGBTQ people neutrally, secretly monitoring such people.
 But after Stalin's rise in later 1920s and Genrikh Yagoda's message accusing homosexuals of "espionage", homosexuality was criminalized in 1933 as part of Stalin's repressions; the corresponding article was introduced into the Criminal Code of the Ukrainian SSR in 1934, and was more often applied to political opponents and dissidents.
 In January 1936, a commissioner Nikolai Krylenko declared that "homosexuality is a product of moral decay".
 Later, lawyers and doctors in the USSR also reasoned about homosexuality as a manifestation of "moral decay.".

 During the German occupation of Ukraine in 1941–1944, according to official data, the Nazis murdered more than 10,000 homosexuals, some of whom were sent to Nazi concentration camps.
 Between the 1950s and 1980s, about 25,000 men were officially imprisoned in the USSR.

 One of the most famous people convicted of homosexuality in Ukraine was Sergey Paradzhanov, a director of Armenian background.
 Like other people who did not fit into the norms of the Soviet system, convicted homosexuals in the USSR suffered not only from imprisonment, but also from punitive psychiatry.

 Particularly cruel medical experiments were conducted on them (unofficially, of course), often Soviet doctors abused the patient trying to determine the degree of tolerance of a particular person to pain: they cut their tendons, damaged healthy teeth, injected drugs that caused not just degradation of the personality but paralysis of the whole body.
 In this way, the Soviet system in the 1960s and 1980s turned healthy people who allegedly threatened state security into invalids.

 Legality of same-sex sexual activity

-In 1991, the Criminal Code was revised so as to better protect the right to privacy, and homosexuality became legal.
+Male homosexual sex was legalized in Ukraine in 1991; female homosexual sex was never a crime there.
 As of 2018, the law relates to same-sex sexual activity when it involves prostitution with people under the legal age of consent or public conduct that is deemed to be in violation of public decency standards.
 The age of consent is set at 16, regardless of gender and/or sexual orientation.